-New EU insurance law could force one in four women off the road
+EU insurance law may force 1 in 4 women off the road

 New uSwitch research has found that one in four women (24%) could be priced off the roads when the new European gender ruling comes into force on 21 December 2012.

 The ruling, which will prevent insurers from discriminating on the basis of gender when setting premiums, could leave 13% of women unable to afford car insurance and a further one in ten (11%) forced to sell their cars.

 With premiums for female drivers widely expected to rise by up to 25%, over a third (35%) of women say they will have to cut living costs and a further 5% would be forced to borrow money to meet the higher premiums.